1. Great Buildings

 b.
 Location.
 Be specific, for example: "hillside in the woods of Northern California", or "on the beach in Mexico."

 c.
 Needs.
 Do they like to cook and want a large kitchen?
 Do they like to have parties and need an entertainment room?
 How many bedrooms do they need?
 How many bathrooms?
 Anything special like a swimming pool or garden?
+2. Make a list of all the rooms you think you will need.

 3. Sketch your design.
 You can use simple symbols to make your floor plan easy to read.